 Amy is a passionate advocate for choral singing and choral conductor training.
 She is sought-after for her dynamic and engaging teaching style, and her wealth of choral pedagogical experience.
 Graduating with First Class Honours and a Master’s Degree in Piano Performance (UK), Amy went on to be awarded a Doctor of Musical Arts, specialising in Choral Conducting, from Texas Tech University (USA).
-She is the Director of Training for the Association of British Choral Directors, an organisation that sits at the forefront of choral conductor training in the UK, sits on its advisory council, and was the Artistic Director of its annual convention in 2016.
+She is the Director of Training for the Association of British Choral Directors, an organisation that sits at the forefront of choral conductor training in the UK, sits on its advisory council, and was the Artistic Director of its annual festivals in 2016 and 2021.

-Amy co-leads the Licentiate Diploma Course (for MA in Choral Conducting students) and directs the Undergraduate Aural Skills Choir at The Royal Academy of Music, London.
-She recently held a five-year tenure as Choral Director for the Royal College of Music Junior Department Choirs and has worked with the National Youth Choirs of Great Britain as Course Director, Guest Artist and Musicianship Tutor.

-Amy established Young Move-icians in 2017, a musicianship class designed to bring the joy and craft of music making to children through the teaching principles of Kodaly and Dalcroze.
+Until recently, Amy directed the Undergraduate Aural Skills Choir at The Royal Academy of Music, London, and also held a five-year tenure as Choral Director for the Royal College of Music Junior Department Choirs.
+She has regularly worked with the National Youth Choirs of Great Britain as Course Director, Guest Artist and Musicianship Tutor.
+A fervent advocate for musicianship training, Amy is passionate about introducing the joy and craft of music making to children through the teaching principles of Kodaly and Dalcroze.

-She is in great demand as a choral clinician, mentor and teacher, and is currently Musical Director for Holmbury Choral Society, Nota Bene (Stevens and Bolton Office Choir), Sir William Perkins’s School Chamber Choir.
+She is in great demand as a choral clinician, workshop facilitator, mentor and teacher, and is currently Musical Director for Corra Sound, Harlequin, Nota Bene (Stevens and Bolton Office Choir) and the Sir William Perkins’s School Chamber Choir.